pierelucas/blackarch-config-x11/README.md

 ## Contact pierelucas

-When wanted i will  can upload a full dotfiles Configuration with more fixes and changes in X,profiles and bash/zsh files.

-You can contact me over git  when you need help or has any questions.
-Smalltalk is also possible.
-Greetings.
+You can Contact me over my Git email or send a request.